Ahmard/reactphp-live-chat/README.md

  provided by [ReactPHP](https://github.com/reactphp). <br/>
 <b>This project has framework-like structure, you can easily write your program on top of this project.</b>

-## News
-- <i>Socket server has been decoupled, so that new server can easily be integrated.<br/>
-Take a look at [App\Servers\Socket\PublicChatServer](app/Servers/Socket/PublicChatServer.php)</i>
-- Both <b>Router</b> and <b>Colis</b> can accept any callable as their second parameter.
-- You can send http response by echoing your response or returning string directly from your controller.

 ## TO DO
 - Reminders
 - Audio call